couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 The Query Index Manager interface contains the means for managing indexes used for queries.

+It is used for indexes at the bucket level.
+For indexes at the collection level, users should use QueryCollectionIndexManager.

+In 7.0 and above, "bucket level" really means the index is on the default collection of that bucket.
+So in effect, all indexes are really collection level, and users should use QueryCollectionIndexManager for all operations on servers 7.0 and above.
+QueryIndexManager can be viewed as semi-deprecated, and can be formally deprecated once all pre-7.0 servers are EOL: currently expected to be October 2023.

 ```
 public interface QueryIndexManger {
     Iterable<QueryIndex> GetAllIndexes(string bucketName, GetAllQueryIndexOptions options);